Fevol/criticmarkup-parser/README.md

-# Criticmarkup lezer parser
+# Criticmarkup lezer grammar

-This is an attempt at creating a [criticmarkup](https://github.com/CriticMarkup/CriticMarkup-toolkit) [lezer parser](https://lezer.codemirror.net/).
+This is an attempt at creating a [criticmarkup](https://github.com/CriticMarkup/CriticMarkup-toolkit) [lezer grammar](https://lezer.codemirror.net/).
 It should handle new lines, but it is not supported in the tests.

-The character recognition for strings is taken from [here](https://github.com/lezer-parser/json/blob/fb6ce500ca64c3345eee09f8bd4566cf65ad0af0/src/json.grammar#L24-L26).
+The characters for strings are taken from [here](https://github.com/lezer-parser/json/blob/fb6ce500ca64c3345eee09f8bd4566cf65ad0af0/src/json.grammar#L24-L26).

 ## Instructions